 Taking photos of your newborn outdoors in the winter may seem like a daunting task, but there are several steps we can take to keep you and your new baby happy – even in the cold!

 1) Flexibility of scheduling.
-Once you let me know baby has arrived, we’ll compare the weather reports against my schedule as well as yours, and we’ll pick the date with the best weather.
+Once you let me know baby has arrived, we’ll check the weather reports and pick the date with the best weather.
 If things change suddenly (as they frequently do in winter) we’ll have a little bit of wiggle room to adjust our plans.

 2) Blankets, head coverings, and layers.
-The added bonus, is these items create rich textures, giving your images more depth.
+As an added bonus, these items create rich textures, giving your images more depth.

 The below photos were taken in approx 35º weather in mid-winter.

 3) A shorter photography session.
 For outdoor newborn sessions, we’ll likely stay in one spot for all or almost all of the session.
-I’ll take a series of photos of each family member with the baby as well as the entire family together.
-Then I’ll take some quick detail shots, and we’ll be done!
-You’ll have a great gallery of images with a ton of variety, in about 30 minutes of outdoors time.
+Since many of the images are focused on baby details, we won’t need to move around the location as much.
+This means you’ll have a gallery of images with a ton of variety, in significantly less time than a session where we’re moving around more (typically in about 30 minutes time.)

 The below photos were taken in early spring in approx 45º weather.

-The below photos were taken in approx 45º weather.
+The below photos were taken in approx 40º weather.